Complete Microwave & OTG Buying Guide

 Inverter Technology: More even heating

 π Feature Priority: Timer and child lock first, then auto-cook menus.
-Skip fancy features you won't use.
+Skip fancy features you will not use.

 Head-to-Head Comparison